blakeblackshear/frigate/docs/docs/troubleshooting/faqs.md

 ### "On connect called"

-If you see repeated "On connect called" messages in your config, check for another instance of frigate.
-This happens when multiple frigate containers are trying to connect to mqtt with the same client_id.
+If you see repeated "On connect called" messages in your config, check for another instance of Frigate.
+This happens when multiple Frigate containers are trying to connect to mqtt with the same client_id.

 ### Error: Database Is Locked